New York – Featured Online Programs in Social Work

 Social Work Associations in New York

-- The National Association of Social Workers (NASW), New York Chapter: The New York Chapter of the NASW is a statewide association that also has local chapters.
+- National Association of Social Workers NASW’s New York chapter is a statewide association that also runs local chapters.
 Members get access to professional development opportunities, job listings, and networking events.

-- New York State Society for Clinical Social Work: This professional organization is dedicated to LCSWs practicing psychotherapy and helps members develop professional contacts, access educational opportunities, and advocate for clinical social work.
+- New York State Society for Clinical Social Work This professional organization is dedicated to LCSWs practicing psychotherapy.
+The society helps members develop professional contacts, access educational opportunities, and advocate for clinical social work.

-- The New York State School Social Workers Association (NYSSSWA) provides members with professional resources, networking events, regional meetings for professional development, and representation at the New York State Education Department.
+- New York State School Social Workers’ Association NYSSSWA provides members with professional resources, networking events, regional meetings for professional development, and representation at the New York State Education Department.

 Frequently Asked Questions

-No. You can start working as a social worker after earning a bachelor’s degree in social work or master’s degree in social work and without being licensed as an LCSW or LMSW.
-Many jobs in social work do require licensing though, and only those with LCSW standing can practice clinical work without supervision.
+No. You can start working as an entry-level social worker after earning a BSW or MSW and without being licensed as an LCSW or LMSW.
+However, the scope of your work may be limited.
+Many social work jobs require licensing, and only those with LCSW standing can practice clinical work without supervision.

-Answer: You must have your MSW program completed before you can register and take the ASWB masters examination for licensing as a master social worker or the Clinical examination for licensing as a clinical social worker.
+You need an MSW before taking the ASWB master’s examination for licensing as a master social worker or the clinical examination for licensing as a clinical social worker.

-Question: Do I need to be obtain my LMSW before I can begin working toward my LCSW?
+Do I need to obtain my LMSW before I can begin working toward my LCSW?

 Yes.
-In New York, you typically must be licensed and registered to practice as a Licensed Master Social Worker (LMSW) to obtain qualifying supervised experience for licensure as an LCSW.
+In New York, you typically must be licensed and registered to practice as an LMSW to obtain qualifying supervised experience for licensure as an LCSW.

-Answer: The state says that the three years of supervised experience must take place in a setting in which clinical social work and psychotherapy have been authorized.
-This could be in a private practice, a hospital or clinic, a public school, or a residential home.
-The supervised experience must include training in diagnosis, psychotherapy and assessment-based treatment planning.
+New York requires three years of supervised experience in a setting in which clinical social work and psychotherapy have been authorized.
+Individuals can complete this experience in a private practice, hospital or clinic, public school, or private residence.
+Supervised experience must include training in diagnosis, psychotherapy, and assessment-based treatment planning.